svilupp/svilupp.github.io/wip/rag_part2_ragtools.md

  parameters: Dict(:top_k => 3)

 ````

+QAEvalResult is a simple struct that holds the evaluation results for a single Q&A pair.
+You can use it to analyze the quality of your system.

 Fortunately, we don't have to do this one by one -- let's evaluate all our Q&A pairs at once.